 A student present, but not participating when a violation is taking place, should remove him or herself and report the violation or he/she may be considered in violation also.
-This would include, but is not limited to, such occurrences as theft or vandalism.
+This would include, but is not limited to, such occurrences as theft, vandalism, or bullying.